puppetlabs/puppet-docs/source/puppetdb/1/spec_facts_wire_format.markdown

 The `"values"` key points to a JSON _Object_ that represents the set of facts.
 Each key is the fact name, and the value is the fact value.

-Fact names and value MUST be strings.
+Fact names and values MUST be strings.

 ## Encoding